aml-org/als/readme.md

 # Architecture
 ## ALS as a LSP Server
-Api Language Server (ALS) integrates different modules with specific objectives, in one server module which orchestrates functionalities while respecting the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/overview).
+AML Language Server (ALS) integrates different modules with specific objectives, in one server module which orchestrates functionalities while respecting the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/overview).

 The Server Module communicates through a socket towards the client.